How to Get Admission into MIT from India in 2025 – Step-by-Step Guide

 • Try practising through mock interviews, as it helps in building confidence.

-• Structure your response in the method of describing the situation, the Task associated with it, actions taken, and finally, results received.
+• Structure your response in the following manner: describe the situation, the Task associated with it, the actions taken, and finally, the results received.

 Step 8: Apply for Financial Aid and Scholarships

-MIT provides various funding opportunities so that talented students get the education they deserve, irrespective of their financial situation.
-Let’s take a look at how to apply for scholarships with a College Scholar Service Profile.
+MIT offers various funding opportunities to ensure that talented students receive the education they deserve, regardless of their financial situation.

 Scholarship NameEligibility CriteriaCoverage

-MIT Need-Based Financial AidBased on demonstrated financial needTuition, living expenses, books
+MIT Need-Based Financial AidBased on demonstrated financial needTuition, living expenses, and books

 Tata Scholarship (Cornell-affiliated, but some MIT-bound students qualify)Indian students with financial needTuition, housing, and fees

-Inlaks Shivdasani Foundation ScholarshipPostgraduate students with exceptional meritTuition, living expenses with amount upto $100,000
+Inlaks Shivdasani Foundation ScholarshipPostgraduate students with exceptional meritTuition, living expenses, up to INR 90L ($100,000)

 JN Tata Endowment ScholarshipIndian students pursuing higher studies abroadTuition and related expenses covered in Load scholarships ranging from INR 1 - 10 Lakh

-Speaking of deadlines, there are mainly two application cycles at MIT, which are
+Speaking of deadlines, there are mainly 2 application cycles at MIT, which are

 • Early Action Deadline at MIT